kdheepak/blog/content/36-unicode-cheat-sheet.md

 First some basics:

-1. Unicode codepoints are unique mappings from numbers to an abstract character, concept or graphical representation.
+1. Unicode Code Points[^codepoint: See <https://unicode.org/glossary/#code_point>.] are unique mappings from numbers to an abstract character, concept or graphical representation.
    These graphical representations may look similar visually but can represent different "ideas".
-   For example: A, Α, А, Ａ are all different unicode codepoints.
+   For example: A, Α, А, Ａ are all different Unicode code points.

    - 'A' U+0041 LATIN CAPITAL LETTER A
    - 'Α' U+0391 GREEK CAPITAL LETTER ALPHA
    - 'А' U+0410 CYRILLIC CAPITAL LETTER A
    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

-1. The same "idea", i.e. codepoint can be _encoded_ into different bits when it is required to be represented on a machine.
+1. The same "idea", i.e. code point can be _encoded_ into different bits when it is required to be represented on a machine.
    The bits used to represent the idea depend on the encoding chosen.
-   An encoding is a map or transformation of a codepoint into bits or bytes.
+   An encoding is a map or transformation of a code point into bits or bytes.
-   For example, the codepoint for a 🐉 can be encoded into UTF-8, UTF16, UTF32 in Python as follows.
+   For example, the code point for a 🐉 can be encoded into UTF-8, UTF16, UTF32 in Python as follows.

    ```python
    Python 3.7.6 (default, Jan  8 2020, 13:42:34)